mfloriani/notebook/README.md

 ## 2D Camera

 ```
-//find the world position
+// find the world position
 world = screen + camera

-//find the screen position to an object in the world
+// find the screen position to an object in the world
 screen = world - camera
 ```